vgvassilev/clad/docs/userDocs/source/user/tutorials.rst

 mathematical functions in C++.
 This page walks through one small example per mode.

-Every example below is a file in clad's test suite, included here verbatim.
+Every example below is a file in Clad's test suite, included here verbatim.
 The ``// prints:`` comments are what the suite checks the program writes, so the code and the numbers beside it are kept true by the build.